apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 - `check_collision` _bool_ - If True, enable collision checking.
 Default is False.
 - `kinematics_engine` _str_ - Kinematics engine to use.
 Defaults to "AnalyticalKinematics".
 - `hardware_error_check_frequency` _float_ - Frequency in seconds to check for hardware errors.
 Default is 1.0.
+- `use_audio` _bool_ - If True, use audio.
+Default is True.
+- `wireless_version` _bool_ - If True, indicates that the wireless version of Reachy Mini is used.
+Default is False.
 - `hardware_config_filepath` _str | None_ - Path to the hardware configuration YAML file.
 Default is None.

   Tries to connect to the Reachy Mini motor controller and initializes the control loop.